chattizen/citizens-handbook/hamilton-county/mayor/index.md

 The [finance division](http://www.hamiltontn.gov/Finance/) manages Hamilton County's financial affairs.
 It monitors and tracks all revenues, expenditures and assets.
 It prepares financial reports for county, state and federal agencies.

 Finance is integral to the development of the county's annual budget.
-It works with the mayor, county commission and every department and office of county government for six to seven months to arrive at a final budget.
+It works with the mayor, County Commission and every department and office of county government for six to seven months to arrive at a final budget.

 Finance also supervises the purchasing of goods and services from outside vendors.
 It manages the county's investment portfolio.
 It identifies and minimizes risk.
 It oversees the county's IT department.